catseye/Pixley/README.markdown

-This distribution also contains (non-reference) implementations of Pixley in C (`mignon`) and Haskell (`haney`), as well as ancillary support for running Pixley under four different implementations of Scheme (Racket's `plt-r5rs`, Husk Scheme, Mini-Scheme v0.85p1, and Tinyscheme.)
+This distribution also contains (non-reference) implementations of Pixley in C (`mignon`) and Haskell (`haney`), as well as ancillary support for running Pixley under four different implementations of Scheme (Racket's `plt-r5rs`, Husk Scheme, Mini-Scheme v0.85p1, and Tinyscheme,) as well as several minor dialects of the Pixley language (Pifxley, P-Normal Pixley, and Crabwell.)

 Except where noted as being in the public domain, the source code files in the Pixley project are distributed under a BSD license.